anthonyOviedo/buildRoutingInstancesAutomated/README.md

 The file already has an Example with 3 instances  (A)_1________2__(B)__3________4_(C)

 step 1:
-to set A , B , C routers you have to wirte the name first.:
+to set A , B , C routers you have to wirte the name first followed by its interfaces:

 A 1